VolkovLabs/volkovlabs.io/docs/volkovlabs-env-datasource/index.md

 ## Introduction

-The Environment Data Source is a plugin for Grafana that returns environment variables to display on your dashboard or use as Variables to retrieve data.
+The Environment Data Source visualization panel is a plugin for Grafana that returns environment variables to display on your dashboard or use as Variables in your code.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/sczRq2lI3e4" title="Grafana variables | Dashboard, Global and Environment variables | Environment Data Source" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>